Best NBA Stats for Betting: Use These Statistics for Your Wagers

 Second-chance and even third-chance points are important to winning games and covering spreads.
 Rebounding on both ends of the glass is important.
 If a team is bad on the defensive boards, this means that they are giving up offensive rebounds.

-Thus, it’s important to look at how well teams handle the offensive boards against their opponent’s defensive rebounding numbers.
+It’s important to look at how well teams handle the offensive boards against their opponent’s defensive rebounding numbers.

 7. Effective Field Goal Percentage